 Conservation and Biodiversity

 As a company operating in the natural resources sector, we have an impact on the natural landscape through our harvesting, site preparation and tree planting activities.
-As at December 31, 2012, Resolute Forest Products managed 14.7 million hectares (36.3 million acres) of timberland.
-As a result, some of our forest management activities may occur in areas adjacent to protected areas or in areas with significant biodiversity value.
+Resolute Forest Products manages 4.7 million hectares (11.5 million acres) of timberland.
+Some of our forest management activities may occur in areas adjacent to protected areas or in areas with significant biodiversity value.

 Considerations for the protection of biodiversity are an important component of sustainable forest management (SFM) standards.
-Forest certification audit reports for each of our woodlands operations are available via the Operations/Woodlands section of our website.
-These reports contain detailed information on the biodiversity value of each area and our forest management practices.
+Forest certification audit reports for each of our woodlands operations are available on the certification standards' websites.

 In addition, each woodlands operation maintains species-at-risk lists to support legislated forest management plans and applicable forest certification requirements.
 As species listings change periodically with the availability of new information, lists are maintained on databases that remain current, credible and auditable.
 Resolute currently manages woodlands that provide homes to approximately 70 plant and animal species that appear on state or provincial, national and international species-at-risk or threatened species lists.